GET SUPPORT NOW

 - Clinical staff includes licensed counselors, psychologists, social workers, psychiatrists, and nurse practitioners who provide high-quality treatment services.

 - Behavior Intervention/CARE Teams respond to crises and provide a safety net of support to keep at-risk students enrolled.

 - Public health and health promotion specialists contribute prevention programming to support the overall well-being of all students.
 Our shared goal is to provide safe and healthy learning environments to help all students be successful.

 Use the campus directory to connect with your campus counseling center, health center, or crisis resources to learn more about what services are offered and how to schedule an appointment.

 TELE-MENTAL HEALTH AND WELL-BEING RESOURCES

-In 2022, Gov. Tony Evers allocated $5 million in American Recovery Plan Act funds to provide UW System students additional access to mental health supports.
+In 2022, Gov. Tony Evers allocated $5 million in American Recovery Plan Act funds to provide UW System students additional access to mental health support.
 The services are intended to fill gaps in existing on-campus services and complement currently available counseling, psychiatric, and well-being resources.
-Mantra Health and You@College were awarded the contract in October 2022, and services were became fully available to students at the start of the Spring 2023 semester.
+Mantra Health and You@College were awarded the contract in October 2022, and services became fully available to students at the start of the Spring 2023 semester.